For Match Officials

 Improving the quality and quantity of active match officials is essential to the development of the game at all levels.
 Scottish Rugby aims to provide a pathway for referee development.
 The aim is to ensure that the right skills, knowledge and traits of a referee are established and employed to a suitable level of rugby at the correct time of the referee’s development.

-Scottish Rugby advises that all match officials are licensed to the appropriate level within the career pathway.
+Scottish Rugby advises that all match officials are qualified to the appropriate level within the career pathway.

 Your first step in becoming a Match Official is the Level 1 Refereeing Course.
 This course is intended to provide new referees with the fundamental skills to referee rugby union safely, with equity and to the basic laws of the game.
 The course is designed to use practical and theoretical based activities and takes 6 hours.
 Following this course, you are qualified to officiate matches within Scotland from youth up to 2XV adult rugby and lower regional leagues.
 With the Level 1 course and experience refereeing, you may also qualify for Level 2 + Level 3 courses to progress your pathway.